This is the Luce! Ferrari’s electric car arrives with shocking new design | Auto Express

 Ferrari took an unconventional approach to designing the Luce, by which we mean its in-house team, led by chief designer Flavio Manzoni, wasn’t responsible for it.
 Instead, both the styling and interior were entrusted to LoveFrom – a creative collective co-founded by Sir Jony Ive (the man who designed the iPhone), and Marc Newson.

 These are arguably two of the most influential industrial designers of all time and have probably designed something in your house, if not in your hand right now.
-However neither of them have ever designed a car.
+However neither of them have ever designed a car, until now.

-Ferrari wanted something radical and unique for the Luce, for LoveForm to bring a fresh perspective and a totally new design language.
+Ferrari wanted something radical and unique for the Luce to attract new customers to the brand, and LoveForm brought a fresh perspective that resulted in a totally new design language.
 It says “the designers were given the freedom to conceive a disruptive yet coherent form”.
 The guiding principle was apparently ‘simplification’, “with styling cues that recall closed forms and smooth, pure shapes.”

+The Luce is the first four-door, five-seater in the company’s history but, crucially, it’s not an SUV like the Ferrari Purosangue.
+The new EV stands at 1,544mm tall and measures 5,026mm from nose to tail, meaning it’s much lower and longer than its V12-powered stablemate.

-Like with every electric car, aerodynamics helped shape the Luce, with surfaces refined to be smooth, continuous and uninterrupted to maximise airflow.
-The Luce has subsequently achieved the lowest drag coefficient of any road car made in Maranello.
+Like with every electric car, aerodynamics played a key role in shaping the Luce.
+All its surfaces were refined to be smooth and continuous, meaning no sharp edges or recesses, in order to maximise airflow.
+As a result, the Luce achieved the lowest drag coefficient of any road car made in Maranello.

 Another first for Ferrari is the active aerodynamic grille to help with airflow and cooling when needed.
 The ride height can drop by up to 10mm to maximise efficiency, too.
 Meanwhile, the Luce has the largest wheels ever fitted to a production Ferrari: a custom, staggered set of 23-inch wheels up front and 24 inches at the back.